Back to Blog

 3) The Housing Lock

-When that ratio stays broadly fixed across a long expansion, it suggests that wealth growth is not becoming meaningfully diversified.
+This is not wealth creation in any meaningful sense.
+It is a single asset class inflating.
+This fixed ratio suggests that wealth growth is not becoming meaningfully diversified.
 The system remains heavily exposed to one correlated asset class: local housing.

 Loading chart views...